madmax28/navi/README.md

 The motivation behind Navi is to send notifications from anywhere to everywhere.
 This includes the push services GCM and APNs that [Riot][4] bridges to, without having to rely on services such as Pushbullet or Pushover.

 The first time you use it, Navi creates a new room and invites your user to it.
 The room will be reused afterwards.
 If you leave the room, so will Navi, and invite you to a new room.
+You can also specify room ids that Navi should join and push to directly.
+If a private room is specified, make sure that you have invited Navi to that room.

 Usage
 =====